 The Comprehensive Environmental Response Compensation and Liability Act (CERCLA) requires Environmental Site Assessments (ESAs) for commercial and industrial real-estate purchases.
 CERCLA states that landowners are financially liable for all environmental problems associated with the storage or release of a hazardous substance on their property.
 An ESA is conducted to:

 Identify existing or potential environmental hazards; Identify resources with natural, cultural, recreational, or scientific values of specific importance; Recommend whether further investigation is required.

-Because these rules apply to municipalities, the Environmental Services Department conducts environmental assessments for the City.
+Because these rules apply to municipalities, the Environmental Services Department conducts environmental assessments for the city.

 The Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 established requirements for Federal, State and local governments and industry regarding emergency planning and "Community Right-to-Know" reporting on hazardous and toxic chemicals.
 In Texas, the Texas Department of State Health Services administers the program known as the Tier II Chemical Reporting Program.